MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

    ![Edge Command Palette with the word "bookmark" typed in, and a list of related commands](./media/command-palette-bookmark.png)

-1. Press the Up or Down arrow keys to select the command you want to execute, and then press `Enter`.
+1. Press `Down Arrow` or `Up Arrow` to select the command you want to execute, and then press `Enter`.

 Examples of several useful commands are shown below.